ecdeveloper/node-web-crawler/README.md

-node-web-scraper
+node-web-crawler
 ================

-A web scraper with a web user interface which shows scraping stats in realtime.
+A web crawler with a web user interface which shows crawling stats in realtime.
 Uses Node.JS, jQuery, Socket.IO, Express, Twitter Bootstrap.